Zones: 3 to 9

 Height: 18″ to 24″

-Daffodils are one of the lowest maintenance plants I grow.
+Daffodils are one of the lowest maintenance plants you can grow.

 They will survive in pretty much any soil as long as it isn’t too wet (which will cause the bulb to rot).